-The first is an ongoing collaboration with Bigstone Cree Nation on sakâwiyiniwak (Northern Bush Cree) experiences with wild food contamination in Alberta’s oil sands region.
-This work involves community based environmental monitoring for food sovereignty and specifically looks at the health of water and moose in Bigstone Cree Nation territory.
+I'm part of an ongoing collaboration with Bigstone Cree Nation on sakâwiyiniwak (Northern Bush Cree) experiences with wild food contamination in Alberta’s oil sands region.
+This work involves community based environmental monitoring and food sovereignty including ethnobotany and the health of water and moose in Bigstone Cree Nation territory.
 We are also recording local indicators for climate change.

 I am also a co-PI on a project called “Plural perspectives on Bighorn Country: Restor(y)ing land use governance and bull trout population health in Alberta,” funded by the SSHRC New Frontiers Exploration Stream.